 An Engineering Master’s Degree Program That Works

-The Master of Engineering (MENG) degree program at UConn merges cutting-edge technical engineering courses with practical professional development classes for students.
-It's a graduate engineering program for people who are already employed as practicing engineers, or who are interested in expanding their skill-set before entering industry.
+The Master of Engineering (MENG) degree program at UConn merges cutting-edge technical engineering courses that are online or distance learning with practical professional development classes.
+It's a graduate engineering program designed for people who are already employed as practicing engineers, or who are interested in expanding their skill-set before entering industry.

 NEW!
 Preferential Application Review Dates

-An Engineering Master's Program That Works for You—and with You
+An Engineering Master's Program That Works for You, With You — and Wherever You Are

-In order to maintain a quality education that provides highly relevant skills for today’s engineering workforce, we’re constantly striving to make the program as convenient as possible for working engineers.
+In order to maintain a quality education that provides highly relevant skills for today’s engineering workforce, we’re constantly striving to make UConn's Master of Engineering (MENG) program as convenient as possible for working engineers.

-Various modes of teaching that provide flexibility to accommodate the working schedules of students.
-This allows you to take classes remotely during late-afternoon or evening hours while maintaining an interactive environment with your Professor.
+UConn's Master of Engineering (MENG) utilizes various modes of teaching including online and distance learning that provides flexibility to accommodate the working schedules of students.
+This allows you to take classes remotely during late-afternoon or evening hours while maintaining an interactive environment with your Professor and classmates.

 You may earn the degree part-time, in some cases sponsored by your employer.

-However you opt to continue your engineering studies, we think it’s important that you’re able to earn your MENG degree on your time, at your pace, at your convenience.
+However you opt to continue your engineering studies, we think it’s important that you’re able to earn your Master of Engineering (MENG) degree on your time, at your pace, at your convenience.
 The MENG program offers schedule flexibility so you can balance your studies with your work and other life responsibilities, which empowers you to become a real force in the increasingly evolving and highly crucial world of engineering.

 What Type of Engineer Are You?